-Watch Chain is a succulent plant that grows up vertically with little green leaves.
-This plant is called a zipper plant because of the shape of the plant.
-It grows as a bush and has a very unique appearance.
+Watch Chain succulent is a plant that grows up vertically with little green leaves.
+This plant is also called a zipper plant because of its unique shape.
+It grows as a bush and has a very interesting appearance.
 Watch chain succulents can be used as a filler when you create succulent pots because of this plant’s appearance.
 It is a beautiful inclusion to any collection of succulents.
 They grow very long.
-It could grow really fast in the growing period. so lets see how to do Watch chain succulent care.
+It could grow really fast in the growing period. so let’s see how to care for Watch chain succulent.

-How do I identify a Crassula Succulent ?
+How do I identify a Watch Chain Succulent?

 Now and then, a solitary principal trunk of up to 6 centimeters in width is shaped.
 The succulent roots are dim green.
 The bark of more established branches strips off in level, caramel stripes.